-On the other hand, Morris is an outstanding writer, and he picks fascinating
+On the other hand, Morris is an outstanding writing, and he picks fascinating

 subjects for his stories.
-The stories are selected for their
+The stories are selected largely for their

 characters and events.
 He tells all of his stories in enough depth to make them

-truly enlivening, even when he is dealing with already well-known events.
+truly entertaining, even when he is dealing with already well-known events.
 The

 Historical Tales are an entertaining treat, and though they are not recommended